Moss Jernverk: Bernt and Jess Anker (1776–1784)

 With its new owners, the brothers Bernt and Jess Anker, Moss Jernverk got a much improved financial situation.
 The two brothers all the same tried to get as good conditions as possible from their main customer, the kingdom of Denmark-Norway and then their cousin Carsten Anker as a civil servant in Copenhagen was handy, strangely enough as the ironworks' previous owner was Carsten's father.
 Moss Jernverk also had to accept competition, especially from Fritzøe Jernverk, as its monopoly on casting cannons had expired.
-The first years it was the younger brother, Jess Anker, that presided on the ironworks, with the impressive title "Proprietor of Moss Werk".
+The first years it was the younger brother, Jess Anker, that presided on the ironworks, with the title "Proprietor of Moss Werk".
 Jess Anker concluded the construction of the administration building, started by his uncle Erich Ancher.

 From 1776 the production of cannons increased under the new owners, and more charcoal than ever before was consumed, up to 10,000 lester annually.
 In connection with a tenants contract that Jess Anker signed with the family firm in 1781 the net value of Moss Jernverk was estimated to be 177,689 riksdaler.
 The Anker brothers had not divided the inheritance after their father Christian Ancher died in 1767: in reality it was run by Bern Anker and he paid out his brothers in 1783 and bought Moss Jernverk for a total of 80,000 riksdaler to Jess Anker.